maple-fans/ValidGen-Release/README.md

 ![ValidGen4](figure/21.png)

-* Check and modify the prompt if it is presented.
+* Check and Modify the Prompt if presented.

 * Wait for complete.